drkrillo/docs/creator/3d-essentials/camera.md

 }
 ```

 Transitions always move in a straight line, without considering any obstacles in the path.
 You could instead create a transition manually by using another virtual camera as an intermediary, that way you'd have full control over its movements.
-This intermediary virtual camera could perform a \[Tween]\(\{{< ref "/content/creator/sdk7/3d-essentials/move-entities.md#move-between-two-points" >\}}) from the position of the first camera to the position of the second camera, or follow a more custom path that avoids obstacles or takes a cinematic detour.
+This intermediary virtual camera could perform a [Tween](../sdk7/3d-essentials/move-entities.md#move-between-two-points) from the position of the first camera to the position of the second camera, or follow a more custom path that avoids obstacles or takes a cinematic detour.

 ### Camera following

 You can configure a virtual camera so that it always faces the direction of the player, or some specific entity in the scene.
 The camera's position will remain static, but its rotation will change to always keep this entity centered.

 This can be achieved with the `lookAtEntity` property in the `VirtualCamera` component.
-To follow the player, use the \[reserved entity]\(\{{< ref "/content/creator/sdk7/architecture/entities-components.md#reserved-entities" >\}}) `engine.PlayerEntity`.
+To follow the player, use the [reserved entity](../sdk7/architecture/entities-components.md#reserved-entities) `engine.PlayerEntity`.

 ```ts
 const myCustomCamera1 = engine.addEntity()